liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

     viewing remote logs and more
 -   Provide granular entitlement controls for the above functions and more

-This isn't a complete guide to Mule Tcat; it just covers Liferay installation.
-For full documentation, you'll find more detailed information here:
+This isn't a complete guide to Mulesoft Tcat; we'll focus on Liferay installation, and limit our discussion to the Windows and Linux 64-bit installation wizards.
+For full Tcat documentation (including installation and server setup), you'll find more detailed information here:
 [http://www.mulesoft.org/documentation/display/TCAT/Home](http://www.mulesoft.org/documentation/display/TCAT/Home)

 To obtain Liferay Portal Tcat Edition, you need access to the Liferay Customer